Praying for God

 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.”
 (Matt.
 6:9-13)

-That’s not a call to pray selfishly – for us, but not them; or for us versus them.
+That’s not a call to pray selfishly – for “us,” but not “them”; or for us versus them.
 No. “God so loved the world.”
 Coming to earth to demonstrate that, Jesus taught us to pray for people.
 We can pray with and for others who know him as Lord, and we can pray for those who don’t know him yet.

 It’s good and godly to approach our Father with our own needs and also to pray for family and friends, leaders, the oppressed, the hurting, those who are different from us, those who have set themselves against us.
 It’s good and godly to recognize that people are people and to seek for others what we would want for ourselves.1